Noah-R/Mulligan-Decider/README.md

 	Play/draw

-	Player mulligans

-	Number of lands
+	Number of cards in hand

+	Whether the hand is a two, three, four, or five lander

-	Number of one through eight mana spells
+	Number of one, two, three, and four mana spells

 ## Addable Features

-	Distance from mean number of lands

-	Remove fives through eights

-	---

 	Number of each card in opening hand